varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   An Access Control List (ACL) declaration creates and initialises a named access control list, which can later be used to match client or server IP addresses.
+   An Access Control List (ACL) declaration creates and initializes a named access control list, which can later be used to match client or server IP addresses.
    ACLs can be used for anything.
    ACLs are typically used to control the IP addresses that are allowed to send ``PURGE`` or *ban* requests, or even to avoid the cache entirely.

-   Some people have also setup ACLs to differantiate how their Varnish servers behave.
+   Some people have also setup ACLs to differentiate how their Varnish servers behave.
    You can, for example, have a single VCL program for different Varnish servers.
    In this case, the VCL program evaluates ``server.ip`` and acts accordingly.